 🔪 Instructions

-I'm really fast with a kitchen knife, but even I need to have everything chopped and ready before turning on the stove in this recipe.
-It goes so insanely fast that if you chop as you go, you'll be likely to:
+I'm kinda quick with a kitchen knife, but even I need to have everything chopped and ready before turning on the stove in this recipe.
+It goes so insanely fast that if you try to chop as you go, you'll be likely to:

 - A) cut yourself because you're rushing,